 2018 brought me choking anxiety and peace, sobs and shrieking laughter, a staggering, preposterous torrent of blessings, joy, and love so deep and so tall, there is no way to measure or describe it.

-This reality tells me to walk into 2019, hands opened wide for more.
+This reality, of living surrounded by love, tells me to walk into 2019, hands opened wide for more.